3-strand-code/3sc-blog/content/neuron part 1.md

 neural networks consist of a few more parts, but they are all there to glue together the basic neuron.

-Neurons in artifical neural networks
+Neurons in artificial neural networks

  - connections to other neurons via memory pointers
  - fires when connections meet some threshold number